rankutah/blog/sites/rodmaxfielddds/content/services/hygiene-basics.md

 ### Brush your tongue

-You tongue can collect a lot of bacteria!
+Your tongue can collect a lot of bacteria!
 Make sure you brush your tongue each time you brush your teeth.

 Besides helping to keep your mouth clean, this can also minimize bad breath!